entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 Constrain $x,y$ of BB by passing predicted $t_x,t_y$ through $\sigma$ to bound to [0,1] to keep location from ending up just anywhere in image (not near to given grid cell).

+### Joint classification and detection (di

+Trains on both detection datasets (COCO) *and* image classification datasets (ImageNet).
+Makes a hierarchical synset for all labels from both datasets.
+When given an image-classification example, it

 ### Misc

 For localizing smaller objects, add a passthrough layer that brings features from an earlier layer at double resolution.
 Stack adjacent features in high-res maps so that the spatial dimensions drop to match that of the low-res maps so that the they two can be concatenated.